-- We recommend using the cross bars from the of SEAT Genuine Accessories range. - These cross bars form the basic elements of a complete roof carrier system.
+- We recommend using the cross bars from the SEAT Genuine Accessories Program. - These cross bars form the basic elements of a complete roof carrier system.
 For safety reasons, however, the corresponding additional fastenings must be fitted to carry luggage, bicycles, surfboards, skis and boats.
-All the components of this system are available from Authorised Service Centres.
+All the components of this system can be acquired from Authorised Service Centres.